Other Postemployment Benefits

 The plan valuation reports that consolidate the employer results for Statement No. 75, the valuation report that covers the Statement No. 74 reporting requirements for the trusted OPEB plan; and, the stand-alone financial report for the trusted OPEB plan can be found below.

 Individual employer valuation reports, as well as information on suggested journal entries and disclosures can be found by navigating through the employer group tabs.
-If you or your auditors have any questions regarding the information provided, contact Ike Boone at 615-741-9803 or at Ike.boone@tn.gov.
+If you or your auditors have any questions regarding the information provided, contact Ike Boone at Ike.boone@tn.gov.

 The state of Tennessee’s participation in the Employee Group, Teacher Group, and Tennessee OPEB Plans requires that the accounting and financial reporting requirements of GASB 74 and 75 be followed in the preparation of its Comprehensive Annual Financial Report.

-The following schedule will provide readers with information regarding the obligation of the state’s primary government in each of the three plans, as well as the obligations of the state’s component units that also participate in one or more of these plans.
+The following schedule will provide readers with information regarding the obligation of the state’s primary government in each of the three plans.
+Information regarding the obligations of the state’s component units is also provided, for the plans participated in.
 The included component unit employers are the University of Tennessee system, the institutions that makes up the State University and Community College system, the Tennessee Housing Development Agency and the Tennessee Student Assistance Corporation.
 Neither the state primary government nor these component unit employers have an obligation for the Local Government OPEB Plan.

 The plan valuation reports that consolidate the individual employer results are located under the General Information tab.